Integration Testing

 This command will, in order:

-2. Boot jasmine and load all files ending in -spec
+jasmineand load all files ending in-spec - Most tests in

 Writing Tests